• Home

 Sea turtle poachers busted!
 We begin the show with animal news from around the world including NYC establishes its Office of Animal Welfare, the first sighting in decades of the diminutive mammal called the silver chevrotain in Vietnam, turtle poachers arrested in Florida, an endangered lemur stolen from a Santa Ana zoo is recovered, and […]

-Filed Under: 2019 Show Archive, Animal rights, Sheep, Dogs, Exotic animals, General Information, Rodeo Tagged With: Dogs, Rodeo, Wild animals
+Filed Under: 2019 Show Archive, Animal rights, Sheep, Dogs, Exotic animals, General Information, Rodeo Tagged With: Dogs, Wild animals, Rodeo

 Animals Today October 26, 2019.
 Medical testing on animals.
 Dogs detecting cancer.